 Most CBS classes take place in Uris and Warren Halls.
 The former is located at the center of Columbia’s Morningside Heights campus and houses a number of CBS administrative and faculty offices, and the latter is an eight-story building on the corner of 115th Street and Amsterdam Avenue.
 CBS students can also utilize the full resources of Columbia University, including its extensive library system and fitness center.

-Columbia boasts about 152 full-time faculty members and also includes a number of adjunct faculty members who allow for Columbia’s vast elective course offerings.
+Columbia boasts over 150 full-time faculty members and also includes a number of adjunct faculty members who allow for Columbia’s vast elective course offerings.
 In accordance with CBS’s reputation for a focus on finance, approximately 40 percent of its full-time professors teach in the Finance and Economics Division.

 The Columbia Business School currently enrolls 1,297 MBA students, making it one of the largest top business schools in the world.

 Columbia Business School offers a full-time MBA in addition to an Executive MBA program.